open-telemetry/opentelemetry-specification/specification/trace/sdk.md

    `Span` is created without an SDK installed or as described in [wrapping a SpanContext in a Span](api.md#wrapping-a-spancontext-in-a-span).

+Note: Once the span creation behavior has shipped in a stable SDK release it MUST NOT be changed without clear indication of a breaking change being made (major version bump typically).

 ### Sampler

 `Sampler` interface allows users to create custom samplers which will return a